 I’m fascinated by data lakes, and the analytics they can power.
 If not done well, you can end up with a data swamp (see http://rjdudley.com/prevent-swampification-in-your-data-lake/).
 I love what Microsoft is doing with the Azure Data Lake, and the storage, analytics and U-SQL components.
 I’ve been looking for an excuse to work with it, and I’ve been interested in better ways to analyze website logs.
 I’m writing these blog posts as I build out the data lake, so they may wander or things may change as I progress.
 We’ll see how this works out.

-Now that I have my two layers, plus raw subfolders, and the log files for the last few months uploaded it’s time to start the E and T.
+Now that I have my two zones, plus raw subfolders, and the log files for the last few months uploaded it’s time to start the E and T.